 About Nephros, Inc.

 Nephros is a commercial stage medical device company that develops and sells high performance liquid purification filters.
-Our filters, which we call ultrafilters, are primarily used in dialysis centers for the removal of biological contaminants from water, bicarbonate concentrate and/or blood.
+Our Lead filters, which we call ultrafilters, are primarily used in dialysis centers for the removal of biological contaminants from water, bicarbonate concentrate and/or blood.

 We were founded in 1997 by healthcare professionals affiliated with Columbia University Medical Center/New York-Presbyterian Hospital to develop and commercialize an alternative method to hemodialysis (HD).
 We have extended our filtration technologies to meet the demand for liquid purification in other areas, in particular water purification.